ndelvalle/v-click-outside/README.md

 </template>
 ```

-Or use directive‘s hooks programatically
+Or use directive‘s hooks programmatically

 ```vue
 <script>